Julia Richman Education Complex

-The Julia Richman Education Complex (JREC) is an educational multiplex located in the Upper East Side neighborhood of Manhattan, New York City.
+The Julia Richman Education Complex (JREC) is an educational multiplex located on the Upper East Side of Manhattan, New York City.
 Named after the district superintendent of schools, Julia Richman, it houses six autonomous small schools for approximately 1,800 Pre-K through 12th grade students in the former building of Julia Richman High School, a comprehensive high school that operated until 1995.
 The schools are operated by the New York City Department of Education.

 History

 All-girls high school, 1913-1967

-Julia Richman High School was founded in 1913 as an all-girls commercial high school at 60 West 13th Street in the Greenwich Village neighborhood of Manhattan.
-The school was named after Julia Richman, the first woman district superintendent of schools in New York City.
-It eventually grew, scattered in seven buildings across New York City.
+Julia Richman High School was founded in 1913 as an all-girls commercial high school at 60 West 13th Street in Greenwich Village.
+It was named after Julia Richman, the first woman district superintendent of schools in New York City.
+The school expanded, eventually operating in seven buildings across New York City.
 Construction started on the present building in 1922 and the new building was dedicated two years later.
 In the 1930s, the school had rigorous classes and a dress code.